 The most important and difficult part is to start out really small, yet with a useful system that can be easily extended.
 I already have a number of useful React components scattered around various projects that I can easily tap into, but I do know the complexities involved.

 For a project like this, it's important not to get intimidated by existing systems and the set of features they now offer.
 I truly believe that the tools for building a SaaS application in 2021 are so much more effective than the legacy tools used in Wordpress and alike (if you ever tried to install Wordpress on your own computer, this may resonate with you).
 Which brings me to the tech stack.

 The core technologies the blogging platform will be based upon are:

 - NextJS for the platform (an exceptional React framework)

 - Tailwind CSS for styling

 The platform will be hosted on Vercel as it supports Next.js perfectly.
 While the platform itself will not be open-source, I expect to open-source key components and make them available on Github.

-To cover operating costs and sustain future development, I will ask for a small platform fee.
-The starter plan will be offered for $3/month and a pro plan with more capabilities will cost $5/month.
+To cover operating costs and sustain future development, I will ask for a small platform fee of $5/month.